bakraw/spcm-rs/README.md

 	unsafe{spcm::spcm_vClose(card_handle);}
    }
    ```
-   > I set up bindgen to use i32 as the default type for conerted macros, as that's the type most frequently expected by SPCM's functions.
+   > I set up bindgen to use i32 as the default type for converted macros, as that's the type most frequently expected by SPCM's functions.
 Casting is still needed occasionally.